pwsiegel/pwsiegel.github.io/_posts/math/category-theory/2017-09-02-adjunctions.md

 ## Adjoints and Graph Theory

-Adjunctions can be used to prove nontrivial results about graph colorings - this post probably contains sufficient background for reading [Foniok and Tardif][2], for example.
+Adjunctions can be used to prove nontrivial results about graph colorings - this post probably contains sufficient background for reading a paper due to [Foniok and Tardif][2] on the subject, for example.
 I may make a pass at explaining some of these results in the future, but for now I will conclude with some simple exercises.

 <div class="exercise">